e4drcf/ewizardjs-docs/docs/documentation/email-development/blocks.md

 ![Image](../../media/images/block-result.png)

-To manipulate styles of the elements, ewizardjs component `wiz-layout` has special props such as:
+To manipulate styles of the elements, eWizardjs component `wiz-layout` has special props such as:

 - `css` - used to pass the styles inlined in the root element of `wiz-layout` component;
 - `grid` - used to pass inlined styles to table cells that wraps nested elements of `wiz-layout`;